-The main focus of Religious Education at St John the Baptist is to help students develop and live out their calling to Catholic Discipleship.
+The main focus of Religious Education at St John the Baptist is to help students develop develop and enhance their character to build positive relationships with others and to know they can individually make a positive difference as global citizens of the world.

 At St John the Baptist Catholic Primary School the teaching of Religious Education is in accordance with the Diocese of Broken Bay K-12 Religious Education Curriculum.
 This outcomes based curriculum, is divided into five strands which include;